warrenpilot/AuditZen/README.md

 # AuditZen
-Useful code, scripts and projects for auditors whether they be internal, public or business.
+Useful code, scripts and projects for auditors whether they be internal, public or operations.